 The fund invests in the shares of every company in the FTSE Japan Index to ensure close tracking.
 We think it’s a good option for low cost, broad exposure to the Japanese stock market.

-As this is an offshore fund you are not normally entitled to compensation through the UK Financial Services Compensation Scheme.
-If you are considering an investment please read the fund's Key Investor Information which contains further details.
+Please note as this is an offshore fund you are not normally entitled to compensation through the UK Financial Services Compensation Scheme.

 Latest research updates